Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: Challenges and Future Directions

 \paragraph{Balancing Planner Optimality and Model Accuracy} When computation time is limited, our results show that model accuracy often improves execution performance more than aggressive refinement of SoC.
 This highlights an underexplored trade-off between planner optimality and model accuracy.
 Moreover, it suggests the need for planners that can adaptively balance these factors based on time budgets.

-\paragraph{Enhancing Execution Frameworks} Another direction is to develop execution frameworks better than ADG.
+\paragraph{Enhancing Execution Frameworks} Another direction is to develop execution frameworks that operate less conservatively than ADG.
 Even when planning with accurate robot models, execution errors, like communication delays and controller variability, can accumulate and degrade execution performance.
 Recent methods, such as Switchable TPG~\cite{berndt2023receding,JiangAAAI25} and Bidirectional TPG~\cite{su2024bidirectional}, dynamically adjust passing orders between robots to mitigate such execution errors.
 Adapting these ideas to our execution framework and further advancing this direction could enhance execution performance while maintaining robustness in large-scale industrial deployments.